Q: What are the differences between the VALO Grand curing light and the VALO Cordless light?

 A: While the Xtra Power mode is able to produce intensity similar to a PAC light, it does not produce the same amount of heat as a PAC light.

 The Dental Advisor’s Biomaterials Research Center published an article that investigated concerns about heat generated with higher-intensity LED lights.
 In particular, the VALO Grand curing light in Xtra Power mode and all other curing lights, did raise the temperature of the composite restoration.
 There are two sources for this rise in temperature: the energy emitted from the light and the exothermic reaction of the composite as it cures.
-The Xtra Power mode did not raise the temperature of the pulp more than 0.1 °C.5 This means that it takes the tooth from 98.6 °F to 98.78 °F. In order for the pulp to be affected it would need to raise the temperature by at least 5.5 °C.6 The blood flow of the tooth is its cooling mechanism and is one of the reasons why the pulp is minimally affected.
+The Xtra Power mode did not raise the temperature of the pulp more than 0.1 °C.1 This means that it takes the tooth from 98.6 °F to 98.78 °F. The blood flow of the tooth is its cooling mechanism and is one of the reasons why the pulp is minimally affected.

 Q: You say the heat in Xtra Power mode does not adversely affect the tooth, but it does cause discomfort on my finger when I test it.
 Why?